anlijuncn/HITmo/README.md

-# Harmonization for Brain Imaging (HBI)
+# Harmonization for Brain Imaging Data (HBIT)
-A python package for harmonizing brain imaging data
+A Python package for harmonizing brain imaging data